-- a) Where bed and breakfast establishments are identified as a permitted use in any Designation of this Plan they shall be subject to the provisions of the Zoning By-law and Site Plan Approval, to ensure that the Town is satisfied that: - The use does not substantially alter the residential character of the property, and the use is compatible with the adjacent community. - ii.
+- a) Where bed and breakfast establishments are identified as a permitted use in any Designation of this Plan they shall be subject to the provisions of the Zoning By-law and Site Plan Approval, to ensure that the Town is satisfied that: - i.
+The use does not substantially alter the residential character of the property, and the use is compatible with the adjacent community. - ii.
 The use should be serviced by full municipal water supply and sanitary sewage disposal services.
-The use of a private water supply and/or a private sanitary sewage disposal system may be permitted where the adequacy of such services have been demonstrated; and.
+The use of a private water supply and/or a private sanitary sewage disposal system may be permitted where the adequacy of such services have been demonstrated;

 - iii.
 Adequate off-street parking shall be provided at a standard of no less than one space per guestroom in addition to the normal parking requirement for the single-detached dwelling.
-When there is two or more guest rooms offered for rent, the guest parking shall be screened from adjacent properties. - b) To be considered a bed and breakfast establishment, the single-detached dwelling accommodating the use must have at least one bedroom available in the dwelling for the exclusive use of the building's permanent resident.
+When there is two or more guest rooms offered for rent, the guest parking shall be screened from adjacent properties; and, - iv.
+If the use has frontage on a County Regional Road, an access permit shall be obtained, if required, from the Region. - b) To be considered a bed and breakfast establishment, the single-detached dwelling accommodating the use must have at least one bedroom available in the dwelling for the exclusive use of the building's permanent resident.